 1st July to 31st July 2017

-For this Bicycle Island Challenge we want your help to raise money for The Ventnor Skatepark Group who are fundraising to get the first purpose built concrete park for the Isle of Wight.
+For this Bicycle Island Challenge we raised £409 for the Ventnor Skatepark Group who are fundraising to get the first purpose built concrete park for the Isle of Wight.
+Thank you so much to everyone who took part.

 The Ventnor Skatepark Group was set up over 15 years ago by Volunteers in the community who wanted to ensure that there was a free to use, skate park facility in the town.
 Over these years skate ramps have been built and maintained by Volunteers, with all funding coming from donations.